 Managing Risk In Spread Management

 A stop-loss order automatically closes your position.
-UK forex brokers usually include stop-loss orders in their suite of risk management tools.
+A UK broker usually includes stop-loss orders in their suite of risk management tools.
 However, some off-shore brokers may not.
-A few brokers will also allow traders to open guaranteed stop-loss orders, ensuring an order fills at exactly the specified price and preventing surprises due to gapping or slippage.
+I recommend you learn how to spread bet with stop-loss orders as they can limit your exposure to the markets and therefore help prevent some losses.

 A limit order automatically closes a trader’s position if the currency price rises to a pre-set point.
-Using limit orders can help ensure that a trader takes a profit without having to perpetually monitor the markets.
+Using limit orders can help ensure that you make a profit without having to monitor the markets all day.

-It is worth understanding that a broker requires enough funds in the trader’s account to cover their position.
-If a trade goes against an individual’s bet the broker may automatically close off the position (known as a margin call).
-For this reason, it’s worth understanding the margin call requirements set by the broker and keeping a close watch on open positions relative to the funds in the account.
+It is worth understanding that a broker requires enough funds in your account to cover their position.
+If a trade goes against your bet, the broker may automatically close off the position (known as a margin call).
+For this reason, it’s worth understanding the margin call requirements set by the broker and keeping a close watch on open positions relative to the funds in your account.

 - The ability to trade with leverage

 - A wide range of markets to trade